 4. Grains and Cereals

-Rice, wheat, oats, barley, and all grains and creak products, are permissible in Islam if they are not mixed with any other non-Halal food.
+Rice, wheat, oats, barley, and all grains and cereal products are permissible in Islam if they are not mixed with any other non-Halal food.

 5. Beverages